ZE4L0T/ANON-Full-Node-Wallet/README.md

 5. Open the wallet by double-clicking AnonymousDesktopWallet-1.1.2.jar

-6. If this does not work, backup the CONTENTS of the "roaming/ANON" folder someplace safe, and delete all ANON files and folders from your machine (you should have already saved your private keys!).
+6. If this does not work, backup the CONTENTS of the "roaming\ANON" folder someplace safe, and delete all ANON files and folders from your machine (you should have already saved your private keys!).
 Make sure you have enough space on C:\ drive.
 If you have less than 20GB, make some room.
 Disable your antivirus temporarily, and CAREFULLY run through the instructions again.
 Once you have the wallet working, restore your balances with your private keys, and/or put your backup "roaming\ANON\" contents back WITHOUT the old "Blocks" and "Chainstate" folders.